-As the sources of the data to be visualized are many and varied, there is the need of a database management system, in order to better organize, retrieve and interconnect the whole set of datasets.
-In the case of the Web GIS tool, a spatial database system is necessary, as the geometry and location of each element is a crucial factor for the visualization and further analysis.
+As the sources of the data to be visualized are many and varied, there is the need for a database management system, in order to better organize, retrieve and interconnect the whole set of datasets.
+In the case of the Web GIS tool, a spatial database system is necessary, as the geometry and location of each element are crucial factors for the visualization and further analysis.
 As a result, a PostgreSQL database system is suggested.
 PostgreSQL is a free and open-source object relational database management system (DBMS) emphasizing extensibility and SQL compliance.
 This DBMS has powerful add-ons, including the PostGIS geospatial database extender, which is essential for the management of spatial datasets.
-By creating the D^2EPC system spatial database, the user of the tool can will be able to request complex calculations and sql queries and receive fast answers through various ways of visualization depending on the query.
-The crucial part of a spatial database is the fact that the calculations take into account the spatial dimension of the data and provide new spatial results, and also can be filtered through spatial restrictions, such as the vicinity, the distance, etc.
+By creating the D^2EPC system spatial database, the user of the tool is able to request complex calculations and SQL queries and receive fast answers through various ways of visualization depending on the query.
+The crucial part of a spatial database is the fact that the calculations consider the spatial dimension of the data and provide new spatial results, and also can be filtered through spatial restrictions, such as the vicinity, the distance, etc.